1920 Rathmines and Rathgar Urban District Council election

-Elections to the Rathmines and Rathgar Urban District Council took place on Thursday 15 January 1920 as part of that year's Irish local elections.
+An election to the urban district council of Rathmines and Rathgar took place on Thursday, 15 January 1920 as part of the 1920 Irish local elections.
+The Local Government (Ireland) Act 1919 had changed the electoral system for local government in Ireland from first-past-the-post to single transferable vote.

 The election saw Unionists reduced to a majority of 1 on the council.
 Prior to the election the Rathmines and Rathgar council had been composed almost entirely of Unionists.

-Following the election, Robert Benson (Unionist) was elected Chairman, and William Ireland (Unionist) was elected as Vice-Chairman.
-Mary Kettle, the only Irish Party representative, did not vote for a Chairman, however she voted for Áine Ceannt for Vice-Chairman.
+Following the election, Robert Benson (Unionist) was elected chairman, and William Ireland (Unionist) was elected as vice-chairman.
+Mary Kettle, the only Irish Party representative, did not vote for a chairman; however, she voted for Áine Ceannt for vice-chairman.
 Ceannt lost to Ireland by a single vote.

-The Local Government (Ireland) Act 1919 had changed the electoral system for local government in Ireland from first-past-the-post to single transferable vote.